Free & Same Day Ground Shipping | View Details

 DryWay PLUS – Water Repellent Sealer

-Keeping water out of your concrete and masonry is essential to protecting it.
-This is especially true in areas where temperatures drop below freezing.
-When water soaks into concrete and freezes, it expands to stress the substrate internally.
-Frequent freeze/thaw cycles can cause damage in the form of spalling, cracking, and pitting.
-Salts and other ice-melting chemicals intensify this effect.
-Additionally, salts cause corrosion of steel-reinforced concrete – Rusted rebar can expand up to 4-times its diameter – causing severe damage to concrete slabs, walls, and other structures.
-Surfaces treated with DryWay are resistant to the damaging effects of chloride penetration, and because water cannot penetrate through the hydrophobic barrier, cracking, pitting, spalling, due to freeze/thaw is prevented.
+Road salts and deicing chemicals cause corrosion of steel-reinforced concrete – Rusted rebar can expand up to 4 times its diameter – causing severe damage to concrete slabs, walls, and other structures.
+Surfaces treated with DryWay are resistant to the damaging effects of chloride penetration, and because water cannot penetrate through the hydrophobic barrier, cracking, pitting, and spalling due to freeze-thaw, is prevented.
 DryWay can also eliminate concrete dusting and efflorescence.

-DryWay is not only an effective water-repellent, but it also provides excellent stain resistance.
-Because contaminants are not able to get “into” the concrete, the cleaning of oil spills, rust stains, dirt, and stubborn red clay stains from concrete is a breeze.
+DryWay is not only an effective water-repellent, but it also provides excellent surface stain resistance.
+Contaminants are blocked from absorbing deep “into” concrete, making cleaning oil spills, rust stains, fluids, dirt, and stubborn red clay stains from concrete a breeze.
 DryWay also protects against staining caused by engine fluids, grease, organic stains (bird droppings), gum, garden mulch, and graffiti.
-In cold weather areas, DryWay prevents snow and ice from “sticking” to concrete making it much easier to clean.
-This significantly reduces labor & maintenance costs, the need for salts and deicers, and the cost of concrete repair – especially valuable for commercial and institutional clients.

 Read Customer Feedback about Sealing Outdoor Concrete.

-What Makes DrWay the Best Driveway Sealer?
+What Makes DryWay the Best Driveway Sealer?

 DryWay has the highest siloxane/silane content in its class of sealers.
 Its performance far exceeds the requirements of NCHRP 244 and federal specification SSW 110 C. DryWay reduced labor time, ice melt cost, and the cost of replacing damaged concrete, pavers, and masonry surfaces.
-Used for sealing a wide variety of outdoor building materials and surfaces;
+Used for sealing a wide variety of outdoor building materials and surfaces:

 • Poured Concrete, Pavers, Limestone, Slump Blocks, Split-Face Blocks, Cinder Blocks, Lightweight Concrete Blocks, Sandstone, Terra Cotta